alexeysp11/delivery-service-csharp/docs/frontend/warehouseclient.md

 `warehouseclient` is a client-side application that is used by warehouse staff to manage inventory and order fulfillment.

+The client-side app used by warehouse employees in the delivery service company allows them to manage inventory levels, fulfill requests from other departments, and track deliveries to and from the warehouse.

 A description of the main backend service for this application is presented at [this link](../backend/warehousebackend.md).

 ## Overall description of the system